-We can help with the process of clarifying the exit route and the succession plan and facilitate the discussions necessary for all parties to come to a shared and equitable conclusion.
+We can help with the process of clarifying any exit and succession planning options and facilitate the discussions necessary for all parties to come to a shared and equitable conclusion.

 There are many options for exit, amongst them: